 Tim has been an active volunteer in his community chairing the boards of organizations such as The Ontario Trillium Foundation, The Waterloo Public Library, The Food Bank of Waterloo Region and the Centre in the Square Theatre.
 He has cofounded two charitable organizations

-Tim currently sits on the boards of Manulife Bank of Canada (Audit Committee chair), Bold Innovation Group Ltd and the Kitchener Waterloo Community Foundation.
+Tim currently sits on the boards of Manulife Bank of Canada (Audit Committee chair), Bold Innovation Group Ltd and the Waterloo Region Community Foundation.

 Kelly joined the University of Waterloo in May 2013 as Senior Director, Community Relations & Events.
 In her role, Kelly represents the University on a wide range of community initiatives, including the Greater Kitchener Waterloo Chamber of Commerce and Waterloo Public Library boards.